vicontiveros00/vics-cv/index.md

 ## 📚 Education

 **Codecademy Web Developer Program** @ [Codecademy](https://www.codecademy.com/) _(Completed Oct 2022)_ <br>
-A full-stack online course accompanied by mentors and a thriving community of developers.
+A full-stack online course accompanied by mentors and a thriving community of developers.<br>
 Some topics covered include (but not limited to):
   - Intermediate JavaScript
   - Building web app in React framework